 Length of Stay and Group Sizes

-Unless you have booked a led session the typical visit time by a group is 1 - 1½ hours.
-The recommended maximum number arriving at any one time should not exceed 60 pupils or 90 pupils for a led session.
+The typical visit time by a group is 1 – 11/2 hours.
+The maximum group size for a visit is 60 pupils.
 Lunch facilities are not available on site.
 A teacher/pupil ratio of at least 1:12 is essential.
+Once inside the Castle you will need to split into groups of around 15 to explore the site in comfort.
 (When school groups are in the museum, the behaviour of the children or students is the responsibility of the teacher in charge).

 Booking a group visit

-For all enquiries, sessions and group visits please telephone us on 023 9283 4744 / 4737 or click here to email us: please state your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
+For all enquiries, sessions and group visits please telephone our admin team on 023 9283 4744 / 4737 (Monday - Friday) or click here to email us Please state your name, school contact details, number/age of children, which museum/exhibition you are interested in and your preferred dates/times.

 No admission charge is made for self-led visits.
-For workshop charges see above.
 Cheques payable to 'Portsmouth City Council', Credit cards: MasterCard or Visa.
-Please see above for workshop charges.

 Brief Historical Background